ArticleCodeHub/DeepEMPR/README.md

 ------------------------------------------------------------------------------------
 Some operations in DeepEMPR.py

--> Computing the HDMR constant, univariate, bivariate and trivariate components.\n -> Computing the EMPR constant, univariate, bivariate and trivariate components.
+-> Computing the HDMR constant, univariate, bivariate and trivariate components.
+-> Computing the EMPR constant, univariate, bivariate and trivariate components.
 -> Computing optimum support vectors.
 -> Creating a new channel using some EMPR components and adding it to the original image.